rodionisakov/-2D-Navier-Stokes-Solver/README.md

 of the domain is assumed to be free-slip.

 Results demonstrate(Results descriptiion.pdf):

--A non-dimensional form of the governing equations and a discussion on the non-dimensional parameter that appear.
+A non-dimensional form of the governing equations and a discussion on the non-dimensional parameter that appear.

-- Distribution of u and v velocity components as well as the streamlines at following time instants using default MATLAB plot
+Distribution of u and v velocity components as well as the streamlines at following time instants using default MATLAB plot
 settings: t = 0, 5, 10, 20, 40, 100 s .

-- Strouhal number related to the vortex shedding.
+Strouhal number related to the vortex shedding.